 Readings & Class Preparation: Keep up with the readings and the assignments and come to class each day prepared.
 Class participation is encouraged.
 If you are not prepared for a class (e.g., you have not read the materials or submitted your assignment) you should notify me at least 15 minutes before the start of that class, by email only.
-Failure to adequately prepare for class will count as an absence from class.
+Failure to adequately prepare for class will count as an absence from class (but you should nevertheless attend the class; or it will count as two absences).